-For a veteran student who falls into academic (term and cumulative GPA falls below 2.0, upon attempting 12 units or more) or progress probation for any semester or session (including summer), the Veterans' Services Office is required to notify the Department of Veteran Affairs (DVA).
+For a veteran student who falls into academic (term and cumulative GPA falls below 2.0, regardless of units attempted) or progress probation for any semester or session (including summer), the Veterans' Services Office is required to notify the Department of Veteran Affairs (DVA).
 If the cause for probation has not been removed at the end of three consecutive semesters or sessions (including summer session), the student would be ineligible for benefits for one semester at Palomar College and must follow the reinstatement policy.